philip-brohan/transcription_methods_review/docs/index.rst

    credits

-This document is licensed under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.
+This document is published under the terms of the `Open Government Licence <https://www.nationalarchives.gov.uk/doc/open-government-licence/version/2/>`_.